 ABSTRACT

 An economically significant cucurbit crop prized for its culinary, medicinal, and nutritional qualities is summer squash (Cucurbita pepo L.).
 For efficient selection and breeding of superior cultivars, it is essential to comprehend the degree of genetic variability, heritability, and genetic advancement among genotypes.
 Using 40 different genotypes arranged in a randomized complete block pattern, the current study was carried out at the Vegetable Experimental Farm, SKUAST-Kashmir, Shalimar, during Kharif 2024.
 To separate phenotypic and genotypic variability, data on 22 morphological, yield, and quality variables were collected and examined.
 Wide genetic diversity was confirmed by analysis of variance, which showed highly significant variations between genotypes for all variables.
 PCV values were marginally greater than GCV, indicating little environmental influence, according to estimates of the phenotypic and genotypic coefficients of variation.
-Fruit yield per plant, fruit yield per hectare, rind thickness, 100-seed weight, flesh thickness, fruit length, vitamin C content, total sugars, dry matter content, and crude fiber all showed high heritability and high genetic advancement as a percentage of mean.
+Fruit yield per plant, fruit yield per hectare, rind thickness, 100-seed weight, flesh thickness, fruit length, vitamin C content, total sugars, dry matter content, and crude fiber all showed high heritability and high genetic advancement as a percentage of the mean.
 The fact that additive gene action essentially controls these features emphasizes how direct selection may be used to improve them.
 Interestingly, genotypes SKUA-SQ-5, SKUA-SQ-34, SKUA-SQ-17, SKUA-SQ-24, and SKUA-SQ-27 produced the most fruit per hectare.
 Overall, the results highlight the significance of utilizing the genetic diversity now in place to create commercially viable, high-yielding, nutritionally enhanced summer squash cultivars in temperate climates.
 Keywords: [Genetic variability, Heritability, Genetic advance, GCV, PCV, Additive gene action, Breeding potential].

 INTRODUCTION

 Summer squash, a warm-season vegetable crop with the chromosome number 2n = 2x = 40, is botanically known as Cucurbita pepo L. Due to its monoecious nature, it is referred to by a number of colloquial names worldwide, including baby marrow in South Africa, courgette in America, marrow in Britain and Ireland, cucuzza in Saudi Arabia and zucchini in Italy.
-Tadmor et al. (2005) state that Cucurbita pepo L. is an economically significant taxon that is a member of one of the oldest genera in the Cucurbitaceae family.
-Although it is indigenous to Mexico and the eastern United States, it is commonly grown for its edible fruits in temperate, subtropical and tropical climes Bisognin, 2002.
+Cucurbita pepo L. is an economically significant taxon that is a member of one of the oldest genera in the Cucurbitaceae family (Tadmor et al., 2005).
+Although it is indigenous to Mexico and the eastern United States, it is commonly grown for its edible fruits in temperate, subtropical, and tropical climates (Bisognin, 2002).
 Among cucurbits, this species is thought to have the highest fruit variability and is one of the most variable taxa in the genus.
-Often called "summer squash," the crop is collected when the fruits are still tender, the pericarp is glossy and smooth and the seeds are still immature, allowing for commercial production and consumption worldwide.
-Summer squash (Cucurbita pepo L.) are very productive and have a quick growth cycle; they mature 40–50 days after seeding.
+It is often called "summer squash," as the crop is collected when the fruits are still tender, the pericarp is glossy and smooth, and the seeds are still immature, allowing for commercial production and consumption worldwide.
+Summer squash (Cucurbita pepo L.) is very productive and has a quick growth cycle; it matures 40–50 days after seeding.
 It has an impressive range of morphologies and is the most commonly grown species in the genus Cucurbita.
-Acorn, zucchini, crookneck, scallop, straight neck and cocozelle are some of the main morphotypes.
+Acorn, zucchini, crookneck, scallop, straight neck, and cocozelle are some of the main morphotypes.